-As an 18 years old boy I decided: I am joining the French Foreign Legion, the most notorious part of the French Army.
+Joining the French Foreign Legion… I got this idea when I was 18 years old.
+The French Foreign Legion is one of the most notorious units of the French Army.
 Notorious.
 Well, that’s what I thought back then.

 Before finishing the high school I’d already have my plane tickets to Paris and a plan in my head.
 During the years many people asked me why I joined the Legion.